 Examples of Texts for Dry Cleaners and Laundromats to Send

 Avoid playing telephone tag with customers.
 Instead, text them when their dry cleaning is ready and coordinate a time that works for them to come pick up their order.
+(You can even send a link to pay by text.)
 If they know they can’t get in right away, they can easily text you back letting you know so you don’t wind up waiting on them.
 Just set their clothes aside and reduce the clutter!
 This system also comes in handy for full-service laundromats!

 Account Balance Alerts

 Depending on how you charge for services, some customers may have an outstanding balance for their items.
 In the world of commercial laundromat contracts, this certainly isn’t uncommon.
 So, in order to stay on top of finances (for both you and your customers’ sake) text out noninvasive, gentle reminders about an account balance at any given time.

 If someone comes home from the laundromat only to realize they’re missing a shirt or two, the last thing they want to do is drive back to the laundromat only to find out it’s not actually there and they left it at a friends house.
 By giving your customers the option to text you and ask if something has been left behind you not only save them time, but you demonstrate that you care about customers and their possessions.